curl/everything-curl/sourcecode-options.md

 The curl and libcurl source code have been carefully written to build and run on virtually every computer platform in existence.
-This can only be done through hard work and by adhering to a few guidelines (and of course a fair amount of testing).
+This can only be done through hard work and by adhering to a few guidelines (and, of course, a fair amount of testing).

 A golden rule is to always add #ifdefs that checks for specific features, and